Our impact

 %

-Percentage of JET students reported by their teachers to have improved in attitude to learning as a direct result of Blue Skies
+Students reported by their teachers as having improved in school engagement as a direct result of Blue Skies

 %

-Percentage of JET students reported by their teachers to have improved in behaviour as a direct result of Blue Skies
+Students* reported by their teachers as having improved in behaviour as a direct result of Blue Skies

 Browse our research